telerik/kendo-ui-core/docs/web/calendar/overview.md

         });
     </script>

-## Customize day template
+## Customize Day Templates

-The Calendar allows rendered day customization for the "month" view.
+Kendo UI Calendar allows rendered day customization for the "month" view.

+### Custom Tamplates

-### Create a Calendar with custom template
+Create a Calendar by using a custom template in the following way:

     <div id="calendar"></div>